j4ckwinter/notes_api/README.md

 # Notes Api

-A simple notes rest api built with Symfony that will read notes data from a mysql database.
+A simple notes rest api built with Symfony that will serve notes data from a mysql database.

 You will need to create a local env file with the following params:
 ```